What is the Mortgage Lending Criteria in NZ?

-When talking about house deposits, the key term to understand is loan-to-value ratio (LVR).
+When talking about house deposits, or getting a mortgage, the key term to understand is loan-to-value ratio (LVR).
 This refers to the percentage of the house purchase that can be covered by a loan, versus the percentage that needs to be covered by your deposit.

 First home buyers

 If buying your own home, the LVR at a main bank is generally 10% deposit for new builds.
 For an existing property, you may need a 20% deposit.
 Depending on their mortgage volume and internal policies, banks will sometimes lend over these LVR thresholds for a small number of mortgages.

 If you’re a first home buyer you can use your KiwiSaver towards the deposit (if you’ve been in the scheme for at least three years).
 You also may be eligible for the First Home Grant.
 Find out if you fit the grant criteria here.